COMPETITION REGULATIONS

 1. PURPOSE

 1.1.
-These regulations govern the management of South Pine Touch's competitions and tournaments and should be read and applied in conjunction with the Touch Football – Laws of the Game and Codes of Conduct.
+These regulations govern the management of South Pine Touch's competitions and tournaments and should be read and applied in conjunction with the Touch Football – Laws of the Game, Codes of Conduct and 8th Edition rules.
 Teams nominating and participating in a competition are deemed to agree to abide by the competition regulations and laws of the game and codes of conduct.

 2. NOTICES